-Let’s pretend for a moment that you’re considering opening up your own coffee shop.
+Let’s pretend for a moment that you’re considering opening up your own coffee shop, but you don’t want to stay rich when you make it big.
 You enter into a 3-year lease for your storefront, you negotiate a contract for a steady supply of coffee beans, and you lease a billboard for advertisement.

 Since you didn’t want to waste time with limiting your liabilities, you decided to just start ordering everything with personal checks, signing leases in your name, and entering into contracts as an individual.

 Unfortunately, another world-wide pandemic hits, which essentially closes your doors.
 Because business isn’t doing so hot, after a few months you have to close up your shop.
 After closing the doors, your business mail starts showing up at your house.
 All these creditors are demanding that you personally pay for the company’s debts since on paper, it just looks like you’re an eccentric individual with a serious coffee addiction.

 What Else Could You Do?